vishalpallerla/telnyxTest/README.md

 # SMS Auto-Responder Application
 ## _Build a SMS auto-responder With Python, Flask and Telnyx._

-Sample web application demonstrating Telnyx API for SMS
+Sample web application demonstrating Telnyx SMS API
 - Receives inbound sms message
 - Checks the text of sms message
 - Responds to the text based on the contents